 What Is Pre-germination?

 Pre-germination exposes seeds to a constant level of water to encourage rapid disintegration of the seed coat.
-By the time you plant pre-germinated grass seeds, all or most of the seed coat has been removed, and the seedlings will sprout within a day or two.
+By the time you sow pre-germinated grass seeds, all or most of the seed coat has been removed, and the seedlings will sprout within a day or two.

 Benefits of Pre-germinating Grass Seed